 The most memorable career accomplishment at NORR is…

-As the Associate Director in the London, UK office I had an opportunity to travel to Antarctica and island hop.
+As the Director in the London, UK office I had an opportunity to travel to Antarctica and island hop.
 This was part of my role in our ongoing work with the British Antarctic Survey on the Antarctic Infrastructure Maintenance (AIM) programme.
 It’s something I would never have had the chance to do had I not been exactly at the right place [NORR] at the right time.

 What’s your favorite building and why?